Dr Sikhulile Moyo Biography: Personal Life, Qualifications, Career, Publications -Pindula, Local Knowledge

 He has made a number of significant contributions in the prevention of mother-to-child HIV transmission studies and studies that have informed birth outcomes, the health of HIV-exposed uninfected infants, surveillance of HIV incidence and monitoring of HIV mutations associated with drug resistance.[4]

-In November 2021, Dr Sikhulile Moyo and his team at the Botswana Harvard AIDS Institute were the first to sequence the Covid-19 variant B.1.1.529 which was then named Nu.
+In November 2021, Dr Sikhulile Moyo and his team at the Botswana Harvard AIDS Institute were the first to sequence the Covid-19 variant B.1.1.529 which was then named Omicron.

 Publications